 Justice for Children - Enforcement for Access Orders

-- Target: Rob Nicholson, Minister of Justice and Attorney General of Canada
+- recipient: Rob Nicholson, Minister of Justice and Attorney General of Canada

 We ask that Canada enforce Access Orders in Family Court.Once a court of law has determined that a child should have access to both parents that needs to be enforced.
 Without this enforcment many children are being denied access to their non-custodial parent and their parent/child bond and relationships are being destroyed.Children deserve both parents.